adi-sastry/650_Project/README.md

 ### main
 Contains all function calls in the logical order to provision resources and run the simulation.
 If you would like the resources to be deleted after the program runs, then you must ensure `delete_resources` is not commented out.
 ## How to Use
-1. **Generate Kaggle API Token** - If you haven't done so yet, go to Kaggle and create a new API token to ensure the dataset can be downloaded.
-This should download a `kaggle.json` file.
-Ensure the Kaggle CLI is installed (`pip install kaggle`).
-Make a new folder in your under your user profile called **.kaggle** (if windows: `mkdir <insert-user-profile>\.kaggle`).
-2. **Create AWS Authentication .yaml** Create a .yaml file and name it `aws_auth.yaml`.
-This file will be used within our scripts to authenticate and utilize the AWS CLI and boto3.
-Be sure to add your `access_key_id`, `secret_key_id`, and `region`.
-It is not in our seen in our repo as it is mentioned in our `.gitignore`.
-3. **Adjust User information in config.yaml** - in `config.yaml`, adjust the `USER_INFO`, to be your user name, region, and preferred email for SNS notifications.
-4. In the AWS Console Check that images from previous runs are deleted from the from-camera-trap-1 S3 bucket and that all **items** are deleted from image_even DynamoDB table.
-If you don't delete them, you may have duplicate results.
-DO NOT DELTE THE image_event TABLE ITSELF JUST THE ITEMS
-5. In Amazon EventBridge --> Rules, ensure the following rules are endabled: BatchNotifierRule, IngestionLoggerRule, and CreateGeoJSON.
-6. In Amazon SageMaker AI go to Deployments & Inference --> Endpoints --> Create Endpoint.
-Make sure the Endpoint name is "yolov8s".
-For Enddpoint Configuration choose "yolov8-prod-config" (DO NOT PICK SERVERLESS).
-Press Create Endpoint and wait for a couple of minutes for the endpoint to be created.
-7. **Run main()** - Now that you have completed the steps above, you should be able to run `main()` to run the simulation!
-8. **IMPORTANT** After you are done testing the pipeline, go back to mazon SageMaker AI go to Deployments & Inference --> Endpoints and delete the endpoint you created.
-This is a provisioned sagemaker endpoint so it cost money to leave up an running. **Be sure to delete it after you are done with your viewing or testing of the pipeline**.
-ENSURE YOU LEAVE ENDPOINT CONFIGURATIONS AND DEPLOYABLE MODELS AS IS.
-DO NOT TOUCH.